compose-spec/compose-spec/06-networks.md

 driver: overlay
 ```

 Default and available values are platform specific.
-Compose specification MUST support the following specific drivers:
+Compose specification must support the following specific drivers:
 `none` and `host`

 - `host` use the host's networking stack